djbpitt/balisage_2017/presentation/tag.md

 Thank you!

+* TAG (Text As Graph) is the data model
+* Alexandria is a text repository and graph database for text
-TAG and Alexandria portal: <https://github.com/HuygensING/TAG>
+* TAG and Alexandria portal: <https://github.com/HuygensING/TAG>